elia-semeraro/Hybrid-Trading-Advisor/README.md

 #### Follow these steps to get what you need.

 #### Reddit API credentials

 1. Go to https: https://www.reddit.com/prefs/apps.
-2. Scroll to "Developed Applications".
+2. Scroll to "Developed Applications", (for new accounts click on "Are you a developer?
+Create an app").
 3. Click on “Create App” or “Create Another App”.
 4. Fill out the form:
 - Name: (e.g. HybridTradingAdvisor)